The best knives for wood carving - featured photos

 M-Stein Knives (Slovakia)

-Last Christmas I had the great fortune to receive a set of M-Stein knives.
+Last Christmas I had the great fortune to discover a set of M-Stein knives.
 They are not too famous knives as they are handcrafted.
 They have changed my life!
-Really practical and with excellent sharpness, I have done almost all my recent work with them.
+Really practical and with excellent sharpness, I have done almost all my work with these.

 This is model N2: